 Your child steps into primary school with ease

 Young children who are used to playing independently tend to be more self-confident as they step into primary school.
 The creative and open-ended aspects of unstructured play promote independent problem-solving.
-It also allows children to easily form friendships with like-minded kids that value empathy, imagination, and creativity.
+It also allows children to easily form like-minded friendships with others that value empathy, imagination, and creativity.

 Your child becomes resilient, patient, and persistent